KevinHubert-Dev/AI-BehavioralCloning/README.md

 # **Behavioral Cloning**

-Implementation and documentation by Kevin Hubert

 ## Intro

-The project was impelemted as the fourth project of the "Self-Driving car engineer" Nanodegree program at Udacity.com.
+The challenge of the project was to create a deep convolutional neual network to drive a car in a simulator by cloning the driving behavior based on a series of images recorded while a human has drove through the simulator previously.
+This project was part of the "Self-driving car engineer"-Nanodegree at Udacity.com

 My project contains the following parts to fulfill all requirements declared by udacity:
 - Use the simulator to collection driving behavior data
 - Build a neural network in keras to predict the steering angles based on the images collected and steering values in the simulator before
 - Train and validate the previous builded model using a training and validation set